 That’s where appointment setting comes in.

-If you think that it is just about cold calling someone and perhaps close a sale, you’re wrong.
+If you think that it is just about cold calling someone and perhaps closing a sale, you’re wrong.
 It is the stage where you nurture your lead; thus, what you do during this phase can make or break the deal.
 On the other hand, if you and your team can nail it, you will be able to build an abundant source for your sales pipeline.

 What Does an Effective Appointment Setting Look Like?